MrOoijer/hungaR/README.md

 # hungaR

-(a) The method of (b) is used to match N students to M advisers to supervise their (bachelors) thesis.
-This is an iterative process where, after reading in the basic data about students and advisers, the user can assign weights to prefered and non prefered combinations.
-The software will work out the best matching based on the weights.
+Match N students to M advisers to supervise writing their (bachelors) thesis.

+This is asimple three step precoess.

+(1) Read in the data about students, advisers, preference and non-prefered combinations.
+The software will expect the data in csv files.

+(2) Prepare the data in a matrix with weights.
+Weights can be changed via a parameter file.

+(3) From the matrix of weights we calculate the matching with the highest sum of weights.
+The result is exported into a csv file.
+If you do not like the end results, the weights in the parameter file need to be adjusted.
+The the process in step 2 can be repeated.

-(b) A pure R implementation of the Hungarian method for the minimum cost optimal mathcing problem.
-The runtime is 10-25 seconds on a 1000 by 1000 problem (assign 1000 jobs to 1000nactors).
+The algorithm used is a pure R implementation of the Hungarian method for the minimum cost optimal mathcing problem.
+The method is deterministic, so you will always get the same solution with the same data and weights.

+The runtime is 10-25 seconds on 1000 students.